-198. API has also devoted considerable resources to deceiving consumers throughout the country about fossil fuels' role in climate change.
+206. API has also devoted considerable resources to deceiving consumers throughout the country about fossil fuels' role in climate change.
 During the 2017 Super Bowl, the most-watched television program in the United States, API debuted its "Power Past Impossible" campaign, with advertisements that told Americans that the petroleum industry could help them "live better lives."
 A 2018 study of the advertisements by Kim Sheehan, a Professor at the University of Oregon, concluded that the "campaign provides evidence of greenwashing through both explicit communications (such as unsubstantiated claims that 'gas comes cleaner' and 'oil runs cleaner') and implicit communications (the use of green imagery)."
-191

-199. In lockstep with its member companies, API has also shifted its messaging from climate denial to greenwashing in the last decade.
-API touts its members' purported commitments to reducing their carbon footprint while continuing its core mission of promoting its members' extraction, production, and sale of fossil fuels to consumers in Delaware and throughout the United States at unprecedented rates.
+207. In lockstep with its member companies, API has also shifted its messaging from climate denial to greenwashing in the last decade.
+API touts its members' purported commitments to reducing their carbon footprint while continuing its core mission of promoting its members' extraction, production, and sale of fossil fuels to consumers in Maryland, including Annapolis, and throughout the United States at unprecedented rates.
+API has directed a broad range of misleading advertisements at Maryland consumers, across print, radio, online, and television channels.